lourencoprudencio/No-away-on-teams/README.md

 ## 📜 License

-This project is available under the **GNU License**.
+This project is available under the **MIT License**.
 You are free to use and modify it as needed.

 ### 🔥 Now you can keep your "Available" status on Teams without worries! 🚀